jonhoo/tokio-os-timer/README.md

 granularity of 1ms.
 In particular, the system timers usually support whatever granularity the underlying hardware supports (see "High-resolution timers" in [`time(7)`]), which on my laptop is 1ns!
+Realistically, you won't be able to make your timers higher resolution than how long system calls on your system take, which is usually on the order of hundreds of nanoseconds.

 ## Platform support